 Despite ZIKV having circulated in Africa and Asia in humans, animals and mosquitoes for many years, very few outbreaks have been documented.
 The first Zika outbreak reported outside Africa and Asia occurred in Micronesia in 2007; it was caused by the Asian strain of the virus.
 The same strain caused a subsequent outbreak in French Polynesia in 2013 and has since caused large outbreaks in other parts of the Pacific region including the first cases in the Americas on Easter Island in 2014.
 The outbreak across Central and Southern America, the Caribbean and into mainland US, began in May 2015.
-The first locally-acquired confirmed case of Zika infection was reported in north east Brazil; in April 2017 the WHO updated its country classification and listed 48 countries in the Americas with confirmed locally-acquired cases and on-going transmission.
+The first locally acquired confirmed case of Zika infection was reported in northeast Brazil; in April 2017 the WHO updated its country classification and listed 48 countries in the Americas with confirmed locally acquired cases and on-going transmission.
 In 2016, it was felt that the spread of Zika virus in the Americas was likely to continue as the competent vectors Aedes aegypti and Aedes albopictus mosquitoes were widely distributed and the outbreak in Central and South America and in the Pacific region evolved rapidly.
-However, by 2017, it was noted that in Brazil where around 206,000 probable Zika infected individuals were recorded in 2016, only around 13,000 had been reported by July
+However, in 2018 approximately 30,000 cases were reported compared with more than 500,000 cases reported at the peak of the pandemic in 2016.
+Cumulative population-level immunity due to naturally acquired infection resulted in ZIKV extinction in many regions.
+Similar falls were seen throughout the Americas.
+A significant ZIKV outbreak occurred in India in November 2021 in Kerala and Maharashtra states (South-western coast).